 Writers Write is your one-stop writing resource.
 Here are 10 basic do’s and don’ts for writers to follow when they’re plotting.

-We often have frustrated first time novelists on our courses.
-They are trying to complete a book, but they haven’t thought about plotting.
 [Suggested reading: The Top 10 Tips for Plotting and Finishing a Book]

 One of the most common problem for first time authors is their inclusion of an unrealistic, unworthy, or absent antagonist.
 Yes, your hero will always be his or her own worst enemy, but you need an antagonist to help your protagonist realise how strong he or she can be.